vitalik/django-ninja/docs/docs/tutorial/authentication.md

 ## Intro

-**Django Ninja** provides several tools to help you deal with authentication and authorization easily, rapidly, in a standard way, without having to study and learn <a href="https://swagger.io/docs/specification/authentication/" target="_blank">all the security specifications</a>.
+**Django Ninja** provides several tools to help you deal with authentication and authorization easily, rapidly, in a standard way, and without having to study and learn <a href="https://swagger.io/docs/specification/authentication/" target="_blank">all the security specifications</a>.

-The core concept is that when you describe an api operation you can define an authentication object
+The core concept is that when you describe an API operation, you can define an authentication object.

 ```Python hl_lines="2 7"
 {!./src/tutorial/authentication/code001.py!}
 ```

-In this example client will be able to call the `pets` method only if it uses django session authentication (default is cookie based).
-Otherwise, a HTTP-401 error will be returned.
+In this example, the client will only be able to call the `pets` method if it uses Django session authentication (the default is cookie based), otherwise an HTTP-401 error will be returned.

-## Automatic Openapi schema
+## Automatic OpenAPI schema

-Let's create an example where client in order to authenticate needs to pass a header :
+Here's an example where the client, in order to authenticate, needs to pass a header:

 `Authorization: Bearer supersecret`